justinm0rgan/justinm0rgan/README.md

 ### Current Project
 <b>Sustainability report altruism predictor</b> (Ongoing 2/1/2021 - present)

-An data model that assesses a companies sustainability report and predicts if they signed the <a href="https://www.theclimatepledge.com/about.html">Climate Pledge</a>.
+A data model that assesses companies sustainability report and predicts if they signed the <a href="https://www.theclimatepledge.com/about.html">Climate Pledge</a>.